Strong eBay results bode well for Amazon

 So as Amazon's Marketplace grows, the company's overall revenue growth may slow, but profit margins should increase, Kessler and others said.

 That is because most of the revenue Amazon generates from third-party sales on its Marketplace falls straight to its bottom line as profit.
-Schachter reckons Marketplace gross profit margins are close to 100 percent, a lot higher than margins on Amazon's retail sales.
+Kirjner reckons Marketplace gross profit margins are 85 percent to 90 percent.

 Kirjner expects Amazon's Marketplace to grow 70 percent this year and 60 percent in 2013.
 That should help Amazon's overall gross profit margins hit almost 25 percent in 2013, up from 22.44 percent last year, he estimated.

-(Reporting By Alistair Barr; Editing by Gerald E. McCormick, Gunna Dickson and Carol Bishopric)
+(Reporting By Alistair Barr; Editing by Gerald E. McCormick and Gunna Dickson)